JSdotNet/Template/README.md

 In this solution I chose to separate those in 2 folders: Core and External.

 - Core contains the Domain and Application layers.
 They should not be dependent on or aware of any other the other layers.
 By focussing on the Domain and Application layers, the business logic is separated external dependencies.
 - External contains the Infrastructure and Presentation layers.
 They are responsible for the external dependencies and the presentation of the application.
 There can be multiple Infrastructure and Presentation project.
-For example, you could have a WebApi and a WebMvc project in the Presentation layer.
+For example, you could have a WebApi and a ASP.Net Mvc project in the Presentation layer.
 Or you could have a SQL Server and a MongoDB project in the Infrastructure layer.

-The WebApi project is used to ty everything together.
+The Launcher project is used to tie everything together.
 I chose **not** to use the presentation layer to ty everything together, because it would make it harder to separate the presentation from the infrastructure.
+The launcher project should not depend on any infrastructure, it should delegate the initialization to the other projects.

-For this template I added a _ (underscore) folder to ech project.
-This folder contains so building block each layer uses that could be move to a package.
-By naming it with a _ it is always the first folder in the project.
+For this template I added an '_' (underscore) folder to each project.
+This folder contains a building block each layer uses that could be moved to a package.
+By naming it with an '_' it is always the first folder in the project.
 I think this makes it clear that the folder is not part of the project, but is used to build the project.
 I did have to disable code analysis CA1707 to make this possible...

 ### Domain